 Length of Efficacy | Up to 12 weeks |

-Bravecto Topical Solution for Cats is a topical solution that is a great overall choice for cats when prescribed by a veterinarian.
-Bravecto cannot be used on cats younger than 6 months of age but it can provide 12 weeks of protection against fleas and ticks and up to 8 weeks of protection against Lone Star ticks.
+Bravecto Topical Solution for Cats is a topical solution that is prescribed by a veterinarian.
+Bravecto cannot be used on cats younger than 6 months of age, but it can provide 12 weeks of protection against fleas and ticks and up to 8 weeks of protection against Lone Star ticks.

 Bracevto can also kill flea eggs and larvae to prevent and treat full infestations.
 As with any medication, side effects are possible and should be discussed with the veterinarian.
 Bravecto will not prevent any other parasites outside of fleas and ticks and can be a bit on the expensive side.

-Overall, due to the ability to kill the flea lifecycle and the length of efficacy, Bravecto gets our top spot for best flea treatment for cats.
+Overall, due to the ability to kill the flea lifecycle and the length of efficacy, Bravecto gets our top spot as the best overall flea treatment for cats.

-2. Frontline Plus for Cats – Best Value
+2. Frontline Plus Flea & Tick Spot Treatment for Cats — Best Value

 Form | Topical |